MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex3_Message_Encryption.md

 	‎On the menu bar that appears above the list of rules, select the **Refresh** icon.
 In the refreshed list, the rule that you just created using PowerShell should appear as well.

-9. Leave your browser session open for the next exercise.
+9. Leave your Edge browser open for the next exercise.

 # End of Lab 7